Gender & Society

 Licensed to Smith College and distributed CC-BY under the Smith College Faculty Open Access Policy

-Wittier, Nancy, "Carceral and Intersectional Feminism in Congress" (2016).
-Sociology: Faculty Publications.
-4.
+Whittier, Nancy, "Carceral and Intersectional Feminism in Congress" (2016).
+Sociology: Faculty Publications, Smith College, Northampton, MA.